moul/bits.manfred.life/posts/liquid-democracy/index.md

 ```

 In conclusion, Liquid Democracy, Recursive Delegation, and Category Delegation offer a new approach to democracy that is more representative, flexible, and nuanced.
-ombined with the power of blockchain, we can revolutionize the democratic process.
+Combined with the power of blockchain, we can revolutionize the democratic process.
 It's a future I'm excited to help build, and I invite you to join me on this journey.

+> _"Nothing is softer or more flexible than water, yet nothing can resist it."_ - Lao Tzu